Question 82: Is the lymphoma histology reported at diagnosis a transformation from CLL?

 Question 89: Were immunohistochemical stains obtained? (at transformation)

-Report “Yes” and go to question 90 if IHC was done at transformation.
+Indicate if IHC was completed at transformation.

-Questions 90-108: Immunohistochemical stain results
+Questions 90 – 108: Immunohistochemical stain results

-Report “Positive,” “Negative,” or “Unknown” for each marker based on the IHC results at transformation.
-If the report documents “dim” for a specific marker, report this as “Positive.”
-Report “Unknown” for markers which were not tested or were tested, but the results are not known.
+For each marker, specify if the results were Positive, Negative, or Unknown based on the IHC results at transformation.
+If the report documents “dim” for a specific marker, report this as Positive.

 • BCL-2